Crashes cause traffic jams on all Auckland's motorways

 SOUTHERN MOTORWAY

 CITYBOUND: Heavy between Drury and Takanini.
-Breakdown cleared at Mt Wellington.
-Moderate to heavy through Princes St to Greenlane.
+Aagain through Princes St to Greenlane.

 SOUTHBOUND: Free flowing.